 Radishes are a hardy, very easy-to-grow root vegetable that can be planted multiple times in a growing season.
-Plus, radishes can be harvested as soon as three weeks after planting!
+Plus, they can be harvested as soon as three weeks after planting!
 Here’s our full guide on how to grow radishes in your garden.

-Radish seeds can be planted in both the spring and the fall, but growing should be suspended in the height of summer, when temperatures are typically too hot.
+Its seeds can be planted in both the spring and the fall, but growing should be suspended in the height of summer, when temperatures are typically too hot.
 (Hot temperatures may cause radishes to bolt, making them essentially useless.)

 Otherwise, radishes are one of the easiest vegetables to grow.